O’Leno State Park: Vanishing river, scenic trails & spacious, wooded campground

 There are two canoe/kayak launches with access to the northern, upriver leg of the Santa Fe River.
 One is accessible from the park’s main parking lot.
 You must paddle upriver and return from this launch.
 The swimming hole is downriver and off limits to kayaks and canoes.

 A second launch is accessible from Bible Camp Road, off Sprite Road, north of the entrance of O’Leno State Park.
-Paddlers launching here may explore upstream outside of the park and downstream into the park, as far as the swimming area.
+Paddlers launching here may explore upstream outside of the park and then back downstream into the park, as far as the swimming area.

-Read More: Kayaking Santa Fe River: Springs & scenery make it a treasure
+READ MORE: Florida Rambler’s Bonnie Gross wrote about her paddle on the river in this story: Kayaking Santa Fe River: Springs & scenery make it a treasure

 Campsite in the Magnolia Campground at O'Leno State Park, High Springs.